 Let’s break down these terms to provide more clarity on what our policies offer.

+When you buy a homeowner insurance policy, you’re buying personal property insurance.
 This term refers to the possessions that reside inside your home.
 Your coverage may vary depending on what kind of policy you have, but most include protection against fire and theft.
 Residents of California should consider investing in plans that also include earthquake protection.
 Documenting your personal property is a crucial part of protecting it, which we will discuss later.

 A dwelling is what we say when referring to your overall home.
 This area also includes garages and other buildings attached to the residence.
 However, buildings not connected to the house on your property require additional coverage, such as detached garages and sheds.
 We generally cover damage from inclement weather and theft.